c9s/fsrename/README.md

 ## Filter Options

-- `-match` the pattern that will match the files/dirs you want.
+- `-match` match option filters the files and directories based on the given regular pattern.
-- `-fileonly` rename only files.
+- `-fileonly` filter files.
-- `-dironly` rename only directory.
+- `-dironly` filter directories.
-- `-forext` rename only matched extension.
+- `-forext` find files with matched file extension.

 ## Replace Options

 - `-replace` replace the matched string with what you want.
+- `-with` replace the matched string with what you want.

 ## Helper Options (combines built-in rules)